pryv/dev-site/Admin.md

 The administration service handles user's:

 * Identity and profile settings
-* Channels and contexts organisation
+* Channels and folders organisation
 * Sharing management

 The Administration server is a part of an AAServer, which also handle activity recording.